🔥Sizzles🔥

 Most all of these clips come from films that have some sort of music or intrusive sound design that will overpower the music track, and so it needs to be removed.
 When that sound is dropped out, the piece as a whole loses energy.
 So what you hear in these short works is often a complete rebuild of sound design pulled from YouTube & SFX libraries.

 Videos like this are a blast to make.
 I always have so much fun creating worlds and moods.
 I love music, so any chance I get to let it drive story is a real treat.
 It’s like a film school project where the teacher gives you a folder of media and says, “have at it.”
 These videos are a labor of love and it’s a great pleasure to collaborate with Directors on these projects.
 They have their vision and we work in tandem to see it to fruition, kicking ideas around as it takes shape, as we create something from nothing.
-I hope you enjoy watching as much as I did in making them.

 PLEASE DO NOT SHARE